sSegev/SSUIViewMiniMe/README.md

 Overview
 --------
-SSUIViewMiniMe takes your UIView and creates a small version of it with an indicator of your location on the UIView.
+SSUIViewMiniMe takes your UIView and creates a small version of it with an indicator of your location on the original UIView.

 The example showen in the GIF above is in the `SSUIViewMiniMeDemo/` directory: